nixzhu/Banana/README.md

 }
 ```

-To decode a full `Mastodon` instance from the JSON string:
+To decode a `Mastodon` instance from the JSON string:

 ```swift
 let mastodon = Mastodon.decode(from: jsonString)